ShenduoZhang/shenduo.icu/courses.md

 <!-- This class was extremly poor in quality, I found it hard to activite any of my aspiration on taking notes or even going to the class.
 I felt the lecturer didn't care about the class nor prepared the contents.
 So I skipped most of classes and of course didn't take any notes.
 And because of my absence,  -->

-I got a 79(B) for the final grade because my abundance.
+I got a 79(B) for the final grade because of my abundance.
+I found the lecture completely a waste of time since the lecturer is just reading the textbook, and what make it even worse was that he seems to read it for the first time.